ASSESSMENTS

 Practice Ready Ontario is a positive development for the public in Ontario and for internationally trained physicians who hope to work in the province.
 The program provides a pathway for internationally trained physicians to become licensed more rapidly.

 Hiring more physicians is the most effective step to ensure that you and your family are able to see a doctor where and when you need to.
-Practice Ready Ontario will provide up to 50 family physicians in 2024, with more to follow in 2025.
+Practice Ready Ontario will provide up to 100 new family physicians by the end of 2025.
 All successful candidates are required by the provincial government to fulfill a three-year return of service as a family physician in a rural high needs community.

 Calendar icon